 Fact Checks and Corrections

-The numerous errors in Forbes articles February 14, 2014 March 8, 2015 are addressed in a Forbes Fact Check Review Report 2016
+The numerous errors in Forbes articles February 14, 2014 and March 8, 2015 are addressed in a Forbes Fact Check Review Report 2016